benmiller314/dsam2023fall/schedule.md

 <h3 id="week-09"><a href='plans/week-09'>Week 9: Mon, Oct 23</a> – Data 3: Analysis and visualization</h3>

-By Sunday, prepare an updated presentation to class, now with a stronger sense of your argument and evidence, even if they're still works in progress. **Pre-record 5 minutes** to show in class, and be ready to discuss!
+In prep for week 10, by Sunday, prepare an updated presentation to class, now with a stronger sense of your argument and evidence, even if they're still works in progress. **Pre-record 5 minutes** to show in class, and be ready to discuss!
 NB: _bring your own dongle_, if you need one.

 Optionally, I also recommend that you **read**: